backstage/backstage/docs/permission/permission-framework-for-plugin-authors.md

 - [todo-list](link-to-backstage-todo-list-plugin)
 - [todo-list-backend](link-to-backstage-todo-list-backend-plugin)

-1. Copy-paste the two folders into the plugins folder of your backstage application.folder into your backstage application plugins folder.
-Your application structure should look more or less as the following:
+1. Copy-paste the two folders into the plugins folder of your backstage application repository.
+Your application structure should look something like this:

     ![backstage application files structure](../assets/permission/permission-tutorial-backstage-application-initial-structure.png)